Apple Inc.: 2007–2011: Success with mobile devices

-On January 17, 2011, Jobs announced in an internal Apple memo that he would take another medical leave of absence for an indefinite period to allow him to focus on his health.
-Chief operating officer Tim Cook assumed Jobs's day-to-day operations at Apple, although Jobs would still remain "involved in major strategic decisions".
-Apple became the most valuable consumer-facing brand in the world.
-In June 2011, Jobs surprisingly took the stage and unveiled iCloud, an online storage and syncing service for music, photos, files, and software which replaced MobileMe, Apple's previous attempt at content syncing.
-This would be the last product launch Jobs would attend before his death.
+On January 17, 2011, Jobs announced in an internal Apple memo that he would take another indefinite medical leave to focus on his health.
+Chief operating officer Tim Cook assumed responsibility for Apple's day-to-day operations while Jobs remained involved in major strategic decisions.
+In June 2011, Jobs introduced iCloud, an online storage and synchronization service that replaced MobileMe.
+It was the last Apple product launch presented by Jobs before his death.